rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/granting-time-limited-access-to-assets-in-s3-using-cloudfront.md

 Now we have all the infrastructure set up, we can start signing URLs in our app.

-In this case, we're using Rails' built-in ActiveStorage component with the S3 configuration to handle the uploading and management of files, and the `cloudfront-signer` gem to provide methods for signing our URLs.
+In this case, we’re using Rails’ built-in ActiveStorage component with the S3 configuration to handle the uploading and management of files, and the `cloudfront-signer` gem to provide methods for signing our URLs.
 We enabled `self` to generate signed URLs above, which means anything running under the context of the same AWS account.

 We use the root account for AWS to generate a CloudFront public/private key pair which we set up using an environment variable called `CLOUDFRONT_PRIVATE_KEY`.